boltops-tools/lono/docs/_docs/project-structure.md

 ## Concepts

 There are a few Lono conceptual components like blueprints, templates, params, variables, etc. These are covered in the [Core Concepts]({% link _docs/core.md %}) docs.
+Configsets are covered in the [Configsets docs]({% link _docs/configsets.md %}).

 ## Blueprint Structures